 This Math Circle is targeted at strong students with a keen interest in mathematics.
 The weekly sessions will focus on developing problem-solving skills in a group setting and should be useful to students hoping to do well in mathematics competitions.

 The Math Circle season will culminate with a bus trip to the 2020 American Regions Mathematics League competition (ARML) in Pennsylvania, USA.

 Each session will include a lecture on a math topic followed by some games and problems related to the lecture.
 Our goal is to provide students with opportunities to work beyond the curriculum expectations and discover the beauty and captivation of mathematics, through the exploration of advanced mathematics topics.

-We welcome students from all across the GTA from grades 11-12.
-If you are interested in participating in this program can register by filling out the Google form at this link: https://forms.gle/naPoLcU3rKMraLFm8 or email either Dr. Varvara Nika at email@example.com or Robert Jordan at firstname.lastname@example.org.
+We welcome students from all across the GTA from grades 9-12.
+Students who are interested in participating in this program can register by filling out the Google form at this link: https://forms.gle/naPoLcU3rKMraLFm8 or email either Dr. Varvara Nika at email@example.com or Robert Jordan at firstname.lastname@example.org.

 Please also read our poster: 2019-2020-York-Math Circles Poster